Gabri432/transportation-data-repository/README.md

-# Public Transportation Data Repository for Villanterio
+# Public Transportation Repository for Villanterio

-This repository contains structured and versioned data about public transportation in Villanterio.
-The goal is to provide utility information for citizens of the town and application development.
+This repository contains structured and versioned data about public transportation in a city.
+The idea is to create a convinient template for applications with real transportation data.

-## Intended use
+## Expected Features

-1. The idea behind this project is to allow to search at what times there were buses to and from Villanterio.
+1. Allowing a user to search for incoming and outgoing buses for a city.

-2. There are (currently) two bus lines, one that goes to Milan and back, the other that goes from Lodi to Pavia, and back.
+2. For example porpuses, I have used 2 bus lines and four (real name) cities.

 3. You can search at what times there is a bus from Pavia, from Lodi, or from Milan, that takes to Villanterio.
 Conversely, you can also seach at what times a bus from Villanterio goes to Pavia, Lodi or Milan.